AnuptaA/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This repository contains the solutions for all of the LeetCode problems that I have solved.
+This repository contains the solutions for most of the LeetCode problems that I have solved.